IMCS-Bioinformatics/HybridSystemModels-RepresentationGraphs/README.md

 The results of running the algorithm with different model parameters are in the Results section.

 ### Contact
 This software is developed at the Bioinformatics group of the [Institute of Mathematics and Computer science](https://lumii.lv/).
-For personal communications, please contact Juris Vīksna (juris.viksna@lumii.lv)
+For personal communications, please contact Juris Vīksna.